VisualComposer/builder/readme.txt

 - Update: Clicking on the Visual Composer logo in the editor opens Add Content Window
 - Update: Dashboard menu improved for a better user experience
 - Update: Premium feature notice interface improved for consistency
+- Update: WordPress menu section is enabled by Visual Composer automatically for the FSE themes on WordPress 5.9
 - Fix: Addon dependencies work properly
 - Fix: Shortcuts work properly in the editor
 - Fix: User experience improved for notification display